OI-wiki/i18n/docs/intro/common-mistakes.md

 -   BFS does not mark whether a state has been visited.

--   Use macro expansion to write min/max
+-   Use macro expansion to write min/max.

-    Although this approach technically is not a "error", it still needs to be mentioned here.
+    Although this approach technically is not an "error", it still needs to be mentioned here.

     The common way of writing looks like this: